-The Honeypot Children’s Charity offers both respite breaks and outreach support to young carers and vulnerable children, many of whom would otherwise have nowhere to turn.
-We are proud to be the only charity in the UK offering consistent support throughout childhood; from the age of 5 until a child’s 12th birthday.
+The Honeypot Children’s Charity offers both respite breaks and outreach support to young carers, many of whom would otherwise have nowhere to turn.
+We are proud to be the only charity in the UK offering consistent support to young carers throughout childhood; from the age of 5 until the age of 12.

-Ongoing contact and support
+Ongoing Contact and Support

 Every Honeypot child receives a birthday card and a Christmas present.
 Our Christmas Road Show begins every year in October, travelling the country to hand deliver as many Christmas presents as possible.